CABSEL/ProTINA/protina_MATLAB/readme.md

 `slope`: the slope matrix

 <br /><br />
-__5.	run_salmon_example.m__
+__5.	run_protina_example.m__

-An example script of running SALMON for mouse pancreas data.
+An example script of running ProTINA for mouse pancreas data.

 <br /><br />
-__6.	salmon.m__
+__6.	protina.m__

-The main function for SALMON for generating the protein scores for each drug treatment.
+The main function for ProTINA for generating the protein scores for each drug treatment.

 ```
-[Pscore, A] = salmon( lfc, slope, pgn, grplist, kfold, par, numCores )
+[Pscore, A] = protina( lfc, slope, pgn, grplist, kfold, par, numCores )
 ```
 <br />
 INPUT ARGUMENTS: